-The J-Link SDK allows customers to integrate J-Link support into their own applications.
-This is used in professional IDEs like IAR EWARM or KEIL uVision to allow debugging directly via a J-Link, as well as in customized production utilities.
+The J-Link Software Developer Kit (SDK) allows customers to integrate J-Link support into their own applications.
+This is used in professional IDEs, such as SEGGER's Embedded Studio and others, to allow debugging directly via a J-Link, as well as in customized production utilities.

 Typical applications to be used with J-Link are for example: